 - Proof of “Good Standing” in the home jurisdiction, as verified by the local regulatory authority;

 - Knowledge of the codes, laws, and other matters applicable to the practice of architecture in the host country;

 - Mobility across borders in the European Union and across provinces and territories in Canada; and

 - European architects seeking licensure in Canada must complete a 10-hour online course on Canadian domain specific requirements in architecture.

-The implementation date of the MRA is projected to take place in 2021.
+The implementation date of the MRA is unknown at this time.